Skip to main content

 This File Handling Policy explains FormatOS's general approach to file handling.
 It does not replace, supersede, or limit the Privacy Policy, Terms & Conditions, Disclaimer, or Cookie Policy.
 Those documents address other aspects of the service and apply alongside this policy.

-Specific file handling behavior may depend on the conversion type, the browser or device you use, the file format and size, server conditions at the time of processing, third-party infrastructure in use, and the specific conversion engine applied to your file.
+Specific file handling behavior may depend on the conversion type, the browser or device you use, and the file format and size.
+Current public tools run entirely in your browser.
+If a future tool ever required temporary server-side processing, that tool's own page would clearly disclose it before you upload.
 Technical behavior may evolve as the website improves.

 FormatOS may update its file handling practices over time.
 This policy describes the general approach in use at the time of the last update date shown at the top of this page.